Ventana Wildlife Society

 Ventana Wildlife Society (VWS) is a 501(c)(3) non-profit organization founded in 1977 by a group of private citizens to restore endangered species native to central California.
 VWS has three full-time staff biologists, together with seasonal interns, monitoring, tracking and researching endangered species, songbirds and butterflies.
 Educational science programs for school children bring youth in touch with nature in their own neighborhoods, or through summer science camps.

 Since 1997, they have released captive-bred condors into the wild.
-During the 2020 California wildfire season, some of their facilities in Big Sur were destroyed.
+During the 2020 Dolan Fire, 12 Condors were killed and a research building was destroyed.

 Programs

 VWS has four primary areas of focus: